 Design For Social Innovation - I have long wanted to combine my professional design practice with my experience in community projects.
 The emerging field of Design for Social Innovation fits this brief and I am keen to apply its tenants to my work.
 I plan to focus my work towards this and am actively looking for a mentor in this field.
 If you can assist me in this please get in touch!

 Stirchley Community Market gives the local community and commuters on their way home from work, an opportunity to find out what Stirchley has to offer.
-The market is entirely run by local residents on an unpaid voluntary basis, we have a shared aim of making Stirchley a better place to be.
+The market is entirely run by local residents on an unpaid voluntary basis, we have a shared aim of making Stirchley a friendlier, more social, community-spirited place.

 Stirchley Library was recently under threat of closure.
 In response to Birmingham City Council library proposals, the Stirchley community campaigned to keep library services in the library building.
 The council have agreed to keep the library open, with the support of volunteers in the form of a Friends of Stirchley Library (FOSL) group.

-Kopfkino (literal translation “head cinema”) brings you occasional filmic occurrences to make you think.
-We invite you to watch a film & support a local cause.
+Kopfkino (literal translation “head cinema”) invite you to watch a film with us & support a local cause.

-In January 2017 we screened I, Daniel Blake, with a short talk by the B30 Foodbank.
-The screening raised nearly £400, split between SIFA Fireside (a homelessness charity) and B30 Foodbank.
+January 2017 - I, Daniel Blake, with a short talk by the volunteer coordinator from B30 Foodbank. £400 was raised in ticket sales & donations; split between SIFA Fireside (a homelessness & vulnerable housing charity) and B30 Foodbank.